 Since reading Sweet Potato Power, I’ve been using sweet potatoes much more creatively.
 We’ve always eaten a lot of them, but she had a great recipe for sweet potato pasta, and I’ve used the basic concept in several dishes since then.

-This is my favorite so far, as it combines sweet potatoes, shrimp and bacon … yum.
+This is my favorite so far because it combines sweet potatoes, shrimp, and bacon … yum.

 Even if you aren’t completely grain free, using sweet potato strings in place of pasta is an easy way to add some extra nutrition and fun color to a meal!

 - 4 TBSP butter (or coconut oil, divided)

 - 3-4 medium sweet potatoes (julienned or shredded)

 - 1 cup peas (or chopped asparagus spears)